 This condition is rare.
-It affects fewer than six babies out 10,000.
+It affects fewer than 6 babies out 10,000.
 Most infants get it before they’re a year old, usually between months 4 and 8.
 A little over half of babies who have West syndrome are boys.

 What Happens in West Syndrome?

 It causes seizures.
 They only last a few seconds, but they happen in bunches called clusters.
 There can be as many as 150 seizures in a cluster, and some babies can have up to 60 clusters a day.

 Usually, the spasms stop by the time a child is 4 years old.
 But most people who had it will have other kinds of epilepsy or seizure conditions as children and adults.

 Babies with West syndrome usually have mental disabilities later in life, but up to 1 in 5 will have normal mental skills or only mild mental disabilities.
 Some will have autism.

 Types of West Syndrome

 Doctors may talk about three kinds of West syndrome.
 They are:

 - Symptomatic: When another condition caused West syndrome and your baby’s doctor knows what it is.

 - Cryptogenic: When your baby’s doctor thinks another condition caused it but doesn’t know what it is.

 - Idiopathic: When your baby was developing normally physically and mentally before West syndrome, and the cause is something in his or her genes rather than another health condition.